 The Tales they Tell Part II - Montgomery Place: A Classical Confection

-This is the second of a four part series looking at the evolution in appearance of some Hudson Valley homes, and some of the personalities that shaped them.
-To see the first intallment, click here.
+This second installment of a four part series on the evolving appearance of some well-known Hudson Valley homes and the personalities that shaped them will look at Montgomery Place.
+To see the first intallment, on Clermont click here.

-In 1805, a new mansion arose in the midst of a commercial farm and nursery roughly ten miles to the south of Clermont, built for Janet Livingston Montgomery.
-Family and associates were a bit surprised when the middle-aged, childless widow (of Revolutionary War General Robert Montgomery) already in possession a comfortable estate outside the village of Rhinebeck took on this new venture.
-A drawing of Mrs. Montgomery reveals the same formidable features of her mother, Margaret Beekman Livingston however, whose drive and determination she most likely also inherited.
+In 1805, a new mansion arose in the midst of a commercial farm and nursery roughly ten miles to the south of Clermont.
+Built for Janet Livingston Montgomery, relatives and associates were a bit surprised when the middle-aged, childless widow (of Revolutionary War General Robert Montgomery), already possessing a comfortable estate outside the village of Rhinebeck, took on this new venture.
+A drawing of Mrs. Montgomery however, might give a hint, as it reveals the same formidable features of her mother, Margaret Beekman Livingston whose drive and determination she also inherited.

 “The columns are up & the entablature is progressing.
 The whole thing per se is beautiful — but alas!
 It squashes down the whole home, & as one of the ancients said: Who has clapped my old house to the Temple of Vesta!'
 The addition to the top of the house becomes a necessity & is the only thing to save us from a monstrous incongruity ... ...
 Pray-pray-my dear Mr. Davis, think of what can be done ...
 You see, I am in despair ... ...
 You wicked man, with your Temple of Vesta to lead me to all this ruinous extravagance which I cannot now avoid without being ridiculous. "

 Davis was in Barrytown a week later to work out an affordable, aesthetically pleasing solution.
 Instead of a raised roofline, only the central portion of the balustrade was raised, further heightened by decorative urns to balance the overall composition.